What’s changing in April 2022?

 The information contained in this article is based on the opinion of Hive Business and does not constitute formal tax advice.
 Any tax outcomes will be based on individual circumstances, tax legislation and regulation, which are subject to change in the future.
 You should seek specific advice before embarking on any course of action.
 Hive Business does not provide regulated Financial Advice, including advice on investment, insurance or lending products or their suitability for you.
 This article is provided for information only and does not constitute, and should not be interpreted as, investment advice or a recommendation to buy, sell or otherwise transact, or not transact, in any investment including Bitcoin and other crypto.
 Any use you wish to make of any information contained within this article is, therefore, entirely at your own risk.

-By Thomas Julier Production Manager
+By Thomas Julier Head of Accountancy Production

 If you have any questions or comments about this article, please get in touch.